ronaldbosma/LogicApps.ServiceProviders.ApplicationInsights.TrackAvailability/README.md

 1. Navigate to the deployed workflow and copy the URL of the HTTP trigger.
 1. Open the [tests.https](/tests/tests.http) file.
 1. Use the copied URL for the value of the `@workflowUrl` variable.
 1. Send the first request.
-A `200 OK` with status 'available` in the response body should be returned.
+A `200 OK` with status 'available' in the response body should be returned.
 1. Send the second request.
-A `503 Service Unavailable` with status 'unavailable` in the response body should be returned.
+A `503 Service Unavailable` with status 'unavailable' in the response body should be returned.
 1. Navigate to Application Insights and open the Availability tab.
-You should see the results for the `My Test` availability test (result might take a few minutes to appear).
+You should see the results for the `My Test` availability test (the result might take a few minutes to appear).

 ## Troubleshoot